Skip to the content.

 Dimensionality Reduction

-Principal Component Analysis (PCA) We used Principal Component Analysis (PCA) [ref] from scikit-learn (ver) [ref] as the linear approach.
-We visualized [n_components] principal components and kept [X/all] components for downstream analyses.
-For diagnostic purposes we visualized the variance explained of all and the top 10% of principal components (PCs) using elbow- and cumulative-variance-plots, sequential pair-wise PCs for up to 10 PCs using scatter-, and density-plots (colored by [metadata_of_interest]), and finally loadings plots showing the magnitude and direction of the 10 most influential features for each PC combination.
+Principal Component Analysis (PCA) We used Principal Component Analysis (PCA) [ref] from scikit-learn (ver) [ref] as the linear approach with the solver [svd_solver].
+We visualized [dimensions] principal components and kept [n_components/all] components for downstream analyses.
+For diagnostic purposes we visualized the variance explained of all and the top 10% of principal components (PCs) using elbow- and cumulative-variance-plots, sequential pair-wise PCs for up to 10 PCs using scatter-, and density-plots (colored by [metadata_of_interest]), and finally loadings plots showing the magnitude and direction of the 10 most influential features for each PC as lollipop plot and biplot for sequential combinations of PCs.
 The R packages ggally (ver) [ref] and ggrepel (ver) [ref] were used to improve the diagnostic visualizations.

 Uniform Manifold Approximation and Projection (UMAP) Uniform Manifold Approximation projection (UMAP) from umap-learn (ver) [ref] was used as the non-linear approach.
 The metric [metric] and number of neighbors [n_neighbors] were used for the generation of a shared k-nearest-neighbor graph.
 The graph was embedded in [n_components] dimensions with minimum distance parameter [min_dist].
 (Optional) We used the density preserving regularization option, densMAP [ref], during the embedding step, with default parameters to account for varying local density of the data within its original high dimensional space.

-Hierarchically Clustered Heatmap Hierarchically clustered heatmaps of scaled data (z-score) were generated using the R package ComplexHeatmap (ver) [ref].
+Hierarchically Clustered Heatmap Hierarchically clustered heatmaps of scaled data (z-score) were generated using the Python package scipy’s (ver) [ref] function pdist for distance matrix calculation (for observation and features), fastcluster’s R implementation (ver) [ref] for hierarchical clustering and the R package ComplexHeatmap (ver) [ref] for visualization. (optional) To reduce computational cost the observations were downsampled to [heatmap:n_observations] and top [n_features] features selected by high variance.
 The distance metric [metric] and clustering method [clustering_method] were used to determine the hierarchical clustering of observations (rows) and features (columns), respectively.
 The heatmap was annotated with metadata [metadata_of_interest].
 The values were colored by the top percentiles (0.01/0.99) of the data to avoid shifts in the coloring scheme caused by outliers.

 Visualization The R-packages ggplot2 (ver) [ref] and patchwork (ver) [ref] were used to generate all 2D visualizations colored by metadata [metadata], feature(s) [features_to_plot], and/or clustering results.
 Interactive visualizations in self-contained HTML files of all 2D and 3D projections/embeddings were generated using plotly express (ver) [ref].